liferooter/textpieces/README.md

 ```
 Next, it can be installed by `meson install`.

 **Attention!
-You should NEVER install anything directly with `meson install` or `make install` because it creates unmanaged files and can break system**
+You should NEVER install anything directly with `meson install` or `make install` because it creates unmanaged files and can break system.
+Consider building a package for your distro and install it.**

 # Dependencies
 If you use GNOME Builder or Flatpak, dependencies will be installed automatically.
 If you use pure Meson, dependencies will be: